adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 !!! tip "Use the starting point to create the database"
     In the last section, I mentioned that one of the functions would not work because the database was not created until the first client request.
 You can use the starting point for the project to create the necessary database.
 Create all the backend resources, then run the client to create the database, then test out the encoding pipeline.

+To play a video, you need to have a video player and there are several to choose from in the Xamarin Forms world.
+The one I will be using in this example is the cross-platform [Rox.Xamarin.Video][7] package from NuGet.

 !!! warn "To Be Continued"
     This section is not complete as yet.
 Please check back soon!